ankitrookie/web3-notes/README.md

 # HD
 Hierarchical Deterministic Wallet” — generates addresses by taking the phrase and combining it with a piece of information called a derivation path.
 Together, they create any number of accounts, using Complex Math™ aka cryptography.

+# RPC (Remote procedure call) communication protocol
+We can also call procedure a (function) coz we are calling remote function through this protocol.

+# Batch Request (this is universal topic not only in web3)
+A batch request is a  mechianism in which multiple HTTP requests are combined into a single rquest.
+But we have to make sure that APi supports batch processing.